 Hate at Home: Antisemitism and Why it Matters Today explores how antisemitism has changed over time.
 From the Holocaust in Europe to contemporary antisemitism and hate in our own state, be inspired to combat antisemitism and other forms of extremism in your own communities.

 Antisemitism on both sides of the ideological spectrum, exhibited in new and sometimes deadly ways, demands that communities find ways to combat it.
+What can you do?
 One of the best approaches to combating it is to build allies and an understanding that hate against one group of people impacts us all.

 When does criticism of Israel cross the line into antisemitism?
 Unfortunately, the line is often blurry.
 It is perfectly legitimate to criticize Israel’s policies.
 But criticism crosses the line into classic antisemitism when it exhibits what Natan Sharansky called the “Three Ds”: